Trees

 Trees within gardens or on private land are the responsibility of the property owner.
 If you are facing issues due to a tree on a neighbouring property, we encourage you to have a friendly conversation with either your neighbour or the property owner to resolve the matter together.

-• If your enquiry relates to a tree located on private property or is part of a hedge line, please contact the landowner.
+• the landowner if the tree is on private property or is part of a hedge line

-• If the tree is on the embankment area of the A45 or a motorway you should report a problem with Highways England.
+• Highways England if the tree is on the embankment area of the A45 or a motorway

 • are potentially hazardous.
 We will investigate any trees that are a danger to people or property